James Bourne: Murder at the Gates

 In 2013, Bourne announced another musical he had been working on, Murder at the Gates.
 This time, the musical sees Bourne working with Spring Awakening writer Steven Sater, who has penned with book & lyrics for this musical whereas Bourne worked solely on the music score.
 The musical had a trial run performance of three shows in New York under NYU in September 2013 using NYU students.
-Murder at the Gates is set in a posh gated community in a manor where a costume birthday party is being held for a murder mystery play but the play becomes her life.
+In 2014, the musical was workshopped under Huntington Theatre Company in New York.
+Murder at the Gates is set in a posh gated community in a manor where a costume birthday party is being held for a murder mystery play.